bztsrc/phppe3/README.md

 Features
 --------
 This 80k bytes of PHP code will give you:
+- Single file deployment.
 - Stand alone environment, optional dependencies only.
-Single file deployment.
 - [PHP Composer](https://getcomposer.org/) compatibilty
 - [PHPUnit](https://phpunit.de) compatibility with [100% code coverage](http://bztsrc.github.io/phppe3/coverage)
 - [Bootstrap](https://getbootstrap.com/) compatibilty
 - Can be used as CGI (Apache and nginx), from CLI and also as a library just out-of-the-box
+- Scalable cluster architecture to face huge loads
 - Very low footprint, ideal on small computers such as [Raspberry Pi](https://www.raspberrypi.org/)
 - Highly modular, easy to expand structure with Class autoloader
 - Self consistency check and diagnostics (even fix!)
 - Environment auto-detection (like base url, browser's language, timezone and screen size)
-- Clever, regular expression capable and filterable, standard URL to class::method routing mechanism
+- Clever, regular expression capable and filterable, class::method routing mechanism
-- PDO driven Database abstraction layer with transparent on demand scheme installation
+- PDO driven database layer with transparent on demand scheme installation
-- Convient and easy to use controller and ORM model interface
+- Convient and easy to use ORM model interface
 - Fast and safe templater system for views
-- Powerful caching with integrated [memcached](http://memcached.org/), APC/APCu and file cache support
+- Powerful caching with integrated [memcached](http://memcached.org/), APC/APCu and compressed file support
 - Automatic form data validation and security checks
 - Access control lists
-- Multilanguage support
-- Logging to files as well as to syslog
+- Audit logging to files or syslog
 - Monitoring support (nagios can get performance and status info easily from it's output)
 - Thumbnail generation and image manipulation support (with libGD)
+- BiDi multilanguage support
 - Built-in Content Server for CMS support
 - Uses View layer to detect Models (flexibility you've never seen)

-Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (another ~80KiB) to save the day and give you an easy start.
+Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (another ~80KiB) to save the day and give you an easy start with configuration registry, email services, user management, SQL Query Builder etc.

-For full CMS capability you'll also need the Content Editor with [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (28KiB), because PHPPE Core on it's own only serves contents.
+For full CMS capability you'll also need the Content Editor in [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (28KiB), because PHPPE Core on it's own only serves contents.

 Requirements
 ------------